The future of policing

 The Digital Policing Portfolio (DPP) vision statement was: “The experience of connecting with police through digital channels will be as helpful, personal and reassuring as approaching an officer on the street”.

-CDS used Episerver software, expertise and solutions developed for the Metropolitan Police Service website project to launch SOH, while extending the platform with new core services, and providing strategy, leadership and service delivery services, 24/7.
+CDS used Optimizely (formerly Episerver) software, expertise and solutions developed for the Metropolitan Police Service website project to launch SOH, while extending the platform with new core services, and providing strategy, leadership and service delivery services, 24/7.

-CDS is onboarding all 43 UK police forces, as well as associated police bodies.
-Given pressures on policing, it’s a priority to free up time and budgets, reduce administration and improve efficiency for officers, essential to our safety and wellbeing.
+CDS is onboarding all 43 UK police forces (including the Met Police, Hampshire, Merseyside, Surrey, Sussex, and Thames Valley forces) as well as associated police bodies.
+Given the pressures on policing, it’s a priority to free up time and budgets, reduce administration and improve efficiency for officers - essential to our safety and wellbeing.
 SOH is being used by the Government as an exemplar of how a successful digital project should be run.

 Over 60% of citizens (33.23m) in England and Wales now have access to SOH.